 Being a part of the on-demand services market and break/fix environment cannot shield an IT services provider or consultant from the cloud of uncertainty and insecurity.
 A managed service operating model represents a systematic approach towards managing a business in the contemporary IT arena because it safeguards the future of a firm.
 Once a managed service provider (MSP) has several clients onboard, they can participate in effective planning and budgeting to drive the business towards success.

-IT services that operate in accordance with this model are likely to function in a more structured manner which reinforces clients’ trust in their ability to deliver desired results.
+IT services that operate in accordance with this model are likely to function in a more structured manner which reinforces clients’ trust in their ability to deliver the desired results.
 Moreover, being the foundation of MSP operations, the SLA ensures that both parties are fully aware of their designated roles and responsibilities which they must fulfill in order to achieve mutual success.